valtix-security/terraform-provider-valtix/docs/resources/profile_urlfilter.md

 }
 ```

-Please check the Valtix UI (Manage -> Profiles -> URL Filtering) to obtain a list of predefined Categories.
+Please check the Valtix UI (Policies -> Profiles -> URL Filtering) to obtain a list of predefined Categories.
+A full list of Talos catogories is available at [Talos Intelligence Categories](https://www.talosintelligence.com/categories).
+A Talos URL lookup tool is available at [Talos Intelligence Search](https://www.talosintelligence.com/reputation_center).

 ## Attribute Reference
 * `id` - ID of the URL Filter Profile resource that can be referenced in other resources (e.g., *valtix_policy_rules*)